 8 - Continue to fund incentives for the management of existing CRP pine stands, including thinning and prescribed burning, at $12 million.
 Restore the Forest Management Incentive payment limit in 16 U.S.C.
 3834(c)(2)) to 150% to increase uptake of these management practices.

 Increase entity limitation on annual rental payments to account for changes in land rental rates and other economic factors.
 The current payment limitation of $50,000 has not been changed since the program was originally authorized in 1985.
 AFWA recommends the limitation be increased to $125,000 per year.
-(H&S)
+(S)

 Provide 50% cost-share for perimeter fencing, internal cross fencing, and water facility development practices on all grass-based CRP covers to facilitate managed grazing and transition continually reenrolled CRP acres out of the program into long-term working grasslands.
 (S)